Information Overload – When Information consumes our Attention

 The rise of social media has further added to information overload.
 Social media platforms have advanced the way people exchange information (Chen, Shih & Lee, 2016).
 Different purposes motivate users to share and exchange all different kind of information, ranging from entertainment to knowledge exchange.
 The amount of knowledge users gain from social platforms is enormous; they heavily rely on social updates to seek information.
 Information overload is, thus, inevitable as the huge number of online friends further share updates creating an even bigger cycle of information (Chen, Shih & Lee, 2016).

 Electronic word-of-mouth further has a strong impact on consumers.
-For example, 78% of Americans online aged 18–64 agree that online reviews help them within their purchase decision making.
+For example, 78% of Americans online aged 18–64 agree that online reviews help them within their purchase path.
 However, users encounter a massive amount of online reviews available when considering buying one single product.
 There are currently 14,000 online reviews available for the “Kindle Paperwhite” challenging the information seeker (Gottschalk & Mafael, 2017).

 Advertising is further to blame for consumer information overload because ads are everywhere.
 The continuous exposure can be overwhelming for consumers resulting in limited process capacity (Herbig & Kramer, 1994).
 21st century consumers have the choice to buy or reject a product.
 However, they cannot hide from the noise created by advertising (Zinkhan, 2005).